 This could be a brief narrative summary or reference an attached document from the Citizen Participation section of the Con Plan.

-Minutes of public hearings are included in the document; AD-26.
-No comments were received during the planning process.
+Minutes of public hearings, as well as copies of written comments received, are included in the document; AD-26-Administration, Attachments Citizen Participation

 6. Summary of comments or views not accepted and the reasons for not accepting them